giis-uniovi/retorch/README.md

 #### Create the retorchCI.properties file
-The CI file must be placed in `retorchfiles/configurations/`, namely `retorchCI.properties` containing several parameters related to the SUT and the Continuous Integration Infrastructure has the following parameters:
+The CI file must be placed in `retorchfiles/configurations/`, namely `retorchCI.properties` containing several parameters related to the SUT and the Continuous Integration Infrastructure, these parameters are the following:
 - `agentCIName`: the specific Jenkins agent used to execute the test suite.
-- `sut-wait-html`: State in the frontend (html displayed) when the SUT is ready to execute the test SUITE.
+- `sut-wait-html`: state in the frontend (html displayed) when the SUT is ready to execute the test SUITE.
-- `sut-location`: Location of the docker-compose file used to deploy the SUT.
+- `sut-location`: location of the `docker-compose.yml` file used to deploy the SUT.
 - `docker-frontend-name`: ID of the container used as frontend .
-- `docker-frontend-port`: PORT on which the frontend is available.
+- `docker-frontend-port`: PORT on which the frontend container is available.
 - `external-binded-port`: EXTERNAL PORT where the frontend is made available (if its available).
 - `external-frontend-url`: EXTERNAL URI where the frontend is made available.
-- `testsBasePath`: Path to the java project.
+- `testsBasePath`: Path to the Java project root.

 The following snippet provides an example of how this file looks like: